Layouts

 width- Width of a component in pixels.height- Height of a component in pixels.

-If not specified explicitly, sizing of the layout components varies depending on their parent and position in the component tree, as detailed in the table below:
+components varies depending on their parent and position in the component tree, as detailed in the table below:

 | Layout component placement | Layout component size |